-- Volatile organic by-products of algae or harmless micro-organisms in the raw water sources.
-These natural organic compounds, Geosmin and Methyl-Isoborneol (MIB) can give an earthy or musty smell and taste to the water.
-Geosmin and MIB are also commonly found id soil and foods such as beetroots, spinach and mushrooms.
-They are naturally occurring and are not harmful to health.
-Geosmin and MIB can be detected by some people even at incredibly low concentrations, which means that even at concentrations of these compounds as low as 5 parts per trillion in drinking water, which is equivalent to 1 teaspoon in 200 Olympic swimming pools, can be detected by some people are not harmful to heath and do not make the In areas where we know this is a problem, we treat the water with activated carbon and or ozone. - Long lengths of pipework within large buildings.
+- Long lengths of pipework within large buildings - Volatile organic by-products of algae or harmless micro-organisms in the raw water sources - These natural organic compounds, Geosmin and Methyl-Isoborneol (MIB) can give an earthy or musty smell and taste to the water. - Geosmin and MIB are also commonly found in soil and foods such as beetroots, spinach and mushrooms.
+They are naturally occurring and are not harmful to health. - Geosmin and MIB can be detected by some people even at incredibly low concentrations, which means that even at concentrations of these compounds as low as 5 parts per trillion in drinking water (equivalent to 1 teaspoon in 200 Olympic swimming pools), some people can still detect them. - They are not harmful to health and in the areas where we know this is a problem, we treat the water with activated carbon and or ozone